-When a pre-defined number is dialed from any phone connected to PortaSwitch, or calls to this number are received from an external network - they are forwarded to the Media Server where an IVR application that is associated with this number is launched.
+When a pre-defined number is dialed from any phone connected to PortaSIP®, or calls to this number are received from an external network

+- PortaSIP® launches an IVR application that is associated with this number.

-IVR Applications
+IVR applications

-When the Media Server answers an incoming call, an IVR (Interactive Voice Response) application is launched.
+When an incoming call is answered, an IVR (Interactive Voice Response) application is launched.
 This application defines how the call is to be further processed, i.e. what the user on the other end will hear.
-The Media Server IVR applications include, among others:
+The IVR applications include, among others: